herocrab/HeroCrabPlugin/README.md

 To add HeroCrabPlugin to your game complete the following:

-1) Clone the repositority or download it to /<your-game>/Plugins/ directory.
+1) Clone the repositority or download it to /your-game/Plugins/ directory.

-2) Update <your-game>.flaxproj file as follows:
+2) Update your-game.flaxproj file as follows:

 ```
     "References": [